Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 Circle of Concern

-The Circle of Concern includes matters that are important to you but are outside your power or influence, such world events, economic circumstances, or historical circumstances.
+The Circle of Concern includes matters that are important to you but are outside your power or influence, such as events, economic circumstances, or historical circumstances.
 Focusing too much on this area often ends in stress rather than solutions because it offers less actual control than the other two rings.

 Examples of circles of concern